nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 1. Copy the file to the folder you want to use as the _home folder_ for your CakeCollate.

 1. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+Note how the app contains some sample data.
+You can use the sample data pre-loaded in the application to get play around and get used to the available commands.
+Use the command `clear` to remove all sample data when you are used to the commands and want to begin inputting your own data.<br><br>
    ![Ui](images/Ui.png)

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will display the help window.<br>